Christopher J. Nassetta

-Christopher J. Nassetta (born 1964 in Arlington, Virginia) is an American businessman, who has served as president and chief executive officer of Hilton Worldwide since October 2007.
-He attended the University of Virginia and the London School of Economics.
-In June 2022, Nassetta was recognized by the International Hospitality Institute list featuring the 100 Most Powerful People in Global Hospitality.
+Christopher J. Nassetta (born 1964) is an American businessman who has served as president and chief executive officer of Hilton since 2007.
+Under his leadership, Hilton has expanded from approximately 3,700 properties to more than 7,600 properties across 126 countries and territories, and was named the No. 1 World's Best Workplace by Fortune and Great Place to Work.
+In June 2022, Nassetta was included on the International Hospitality Institute's list of the 100 Most Powerful People in Global Hospitality.